geodynamics/burnman/paper/paper.md

 (CIG), through the NSF under Award EAR- 0949446 and EAR-1550901 and The University of California – Davis, and by Technical Data Analysis, Inc. through US Navy SBIR N16A-T003.

+Rene Gassmoeller and Juliane Dannberg were supported by NSF Awards EAR-1925677 and EAR-2054605, and by the Computational Infrastructure for Geodynamics (CIG) through the NSF under Award EAR-0949446 and EAR-1550901 and the University of California – Davis.

 The BurnMan code has been contributed to the Computational Infrastructure for Geodynamics (CIG) and is hosted at geodynamics.org.